gvwilson/thirdbit/src/fiction/in-heck/index.md

 If she braced herself on that—

 "Would you like a hand getting down?"
-Special Blazes asked,
-coming around the corner with a freshly-brewed cup of tea in his hand.
+Special Blazes was standing by the back corner of the wagon with a freshly-brewed cup of tea in his hand.
 He nodded,
 solemn-faced,
 at Maddy's polite,
 "No thank you,"
-and sipped his tea as she lowered herself awkwardly to the ground, stood, and brushed her skirt back into place.
+and sipped his drink as she lowered herself awkwardly to the ground, stood, and brushed her skirt back into place.